 Litter box alternatives for senior cats

-You’d think that pet product manufacturers would have realized that there’s a market for creating a litter box that makes entry easy for senior and arthritic cats, but to date, I have not found one designed specifically for older, arthritic cats.
+You’d think that more pet product manufacturers would have realized that there’s a market for creating a litter box that makes entry easy for senior and arthritic cats, but there are very few boxes designed specifically for these older cats.
 My theory is that it’s because, sadly, litter boxes are usually designed with human sensibilities in mind with not enough thought given to what cats want and need in a litter box.
 A litter box with lower sides will most likely be messier.
 As a result, cat guardians often have to get creative.

 Plant Growing Trays